lydtechconsulting/monitoring-demo/README.md

 # Monitoring And Alerting

-Demonstrating monitoring and alerting Kafka, Postgres and a Spring Boot application using Prometheus, Grafana and Alertmanager.

-A Spring Boot application is used to generate Kafka events and perform Postgres operations to demonstrate the metrics capture.
+Demonstrating the monitoring and alerting of Kafka, Postgres and a Spring Boot application using Prometheus, Grafana and Alertmanager.
+The Spring Boot application is used to generate Kafka events and perform Postgres operations to demonstrate the metrics capture.

 ## Monitoring and Alerting Demo